Yogscast: Growth in popularity (2012–2016)

 Despite the setbacks, The Yogscast continued to grow rapidly in scale and popularity.
 In January 2012, their main channel was the fourth most popular YouTube channel in the United Kingdom with 632 million views, ahead that of BBC Worldwide's YouTube channel, but by June 2012, The Yogscast's main channel became the first channel in the United Kingdom to reach one billion views, and by June 2013, they had acquired five million subscribers.

 In 2012, Brindley and Lane moved their operations out of their bedrooms in Reading and set up their first office at New Bond House in Bond Street, Bristol, dubbing it "YogTowers".
 Bristol was chosen for its infrastructure and transport links to London and within South West England for ease of access by the other members of their team.
 Their team continued to expand as other members of The Yogscast also moved in to the office to consolidate their operations in the shared space, and by July 2012 The Yogscast had more than a dozen members and staff in their office.
 A variety of new friends and content creators such as Martyn Littlewood ("InTheLittleWood") and Hat Films also joined, marking the expansion of the Yogscast line-up beyond the original World of Warcraft group.
+As part of a collaboration with Sega and Humble Bundle, a playable character based on Lane was released as downloadable content for Sonic & All-Stars Racing Transformed on 6 December 2013, with all proceeds going to charity.

+The channel began to release a series of music videos during this period, including a 4 Non Blondes' "What's Up?" parody named "HONEYDEWYEAYEA", "MoonQuest: An Epic Journey", "Screw the Nether", and "Diggy Diggy Hole", the latter of which received 54 million views and was later covered by power metal band Wind Rose.

 The Yogscast also began to hold regular public appearances in exhibitions and events throughout the United Kingdom where they would perform live shows and organise signings at events like the Insomnia Gaming Festival and the London Comic Con.
 In 2014, Brindley was named by The Sunday Times as one of Britain's 500 most influential people.